5151 Côte-Ste-Catherine, Montreal | T 514.345.2627

 8. Anthologies are eligible only if they contain a substantial introduction by the editor(s).

-9. Translations, reprints and previously published books are not eligible.
+9. Translations, reprints, and previously published books are not eligible.

 Books may be submitted by publishers or authors.

-JPL reserves the right to make the final decision regarding the eligibility of any book.
+The Jewish Public Library reserves the right to make the final decision regarding the eligibility of any book.

-HIRSH AND DVORA ROSENFELD AWARD
+DR. HIRSH AND DVORA ROSENFELD AWARD FOR YIDDISH LITERATURE

 1. The submission must be an original work written and published in Yiddish.